avigad/polya/examples/tutorial.md

 b.assume(v**2 < x)
 b.assume(u*(3*y)**2 + 1 >= x**2 * v + x)

 run(b)
 ```

-Running a blackboard calls a number of **update modules**, which each
+Running a blackboard calls a number of *modules*, each of which attempts to
-successively add inequality information to the blackboard in turn until
+derive new information and add it to the blackboard.
+This continues until
-no more facts are learned.
+no additional facts are learned.

-In this case the **default modules** are called, which are the
+In this case the *default modules* are called, which are the
 additive, multiplicative and congruence modules respectively.

-There are several types of **module interfaces**, which can be
-instantiated by concrete modules and called on a given blackboard.
-The
-different types of modules are as follows:

-- The **additive module interface** learns all possible facts which
+- The *additive module* learns all possible facts which
    are only expressible in terms of the additive properties of the
    known facts, i.e. inequalities of the form a1*x1+...+an*xn < t,
    where < may also be <=, >, >=, or =.

-   There are two possible implementations of this module.
+   In fact, there are two versions of this module.
 The first,
    simpler one is based on Fourier-Motzkin elimination and can be
    instantiated by